 In order to make some of these structural changes, we need the right leaders in place to get them passed.
 That’s why we also support candidates in both parties’ primaries and elect leaders who are pragmatic,

 A small number of extreme voters and well-funded issue-groups have disproportionate influence in primary elections.

-Unite America serves as a counter-balance by mobilizing political, grassroots, and financial resources to support Unity Candidates — and to oppose the most extreme and corrupt incumbent elected officials.
+Unite America serves as a counter-balance by mobilizing political, grassroots, and financial resources to support pro-reform candidates — and to oppose the most extreme and corrupt incumbent elected officials.